josephJaoNasser/multi-output-image-compressor-js/README.md

 })

 ```
 Accepts a request object with an image file inside.
+DO NOT pass req.file as a parameter, use req instead.

 __The image file object must contain the file's buffer for this to work.__